-In June 2001, the Company's Board of Directors and stockholders established the 2001 Stock Incentive Award Plan ("2001 Plan").
+In June 2001, our Board of Directors and stockholders established the 2001 Stock Incentive Award Plan ("2001 Plan").
 Under the 2001 Plan, as amended, 2,674,749 shares of common stock had been reserved for the issuance of incentive stock options granted to employees, non-employee directors, consultants or independent contractors.
 Options granted under the 2001 Plan have vesting terms that range from the date of grant to four years and expire within a maximum term of 10 years from the grant date.

-In connection with the IPO in 2021, the Company's Board of Directors and stockholders established the 2021 Equity Incentive Plan ("2021 Plan").
+In 2021, our Board of Directors and stockholders established the 2021 Equity Incentive Plan ("2021 Plan").
 The number of shares of common stock initially reserved for issuance under the 2021 Plan was 1,854,490 newly reserved shares in addition to the 600,737 shares that remained available for issuance under the 2001 Plan.
-The shares available for issuance under the 2021 Plan automatically increase on the first day of each year, commencing January 1, 2022, and ending on (and including) January 1, 2031, in an amount equal to 5% of the total number of shares of the Company's common stock outstanding on the last day of the calendar month before the date of each automatic increase, or such lesser number of shares as determined by the Board of Directors.
-The annual increase resulted in an additional 1,019,967 shares being reserved for issuance under the 2021 Plan as of January 1, 2022.
+The shares available for issuance under the 2021 Plan automatically increase on the first day of each year, commencing January 1, 2022, and ending on (and including) January 1, 2031, in an amount equal to 5% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of each automatic increase, or such lesser number of shares as determined by the Board of Directors.
+The annual increase resulted in an additional 1,033,186 shares being reserved for issuance under the 2021 Plan as of January 1, 2023.
 The 2021 Plan provides for the issuance of stock options, stock appreciation rights, restricted stock awards, stock unit awards and other stock-based awards and cash incentive awards to employees, consultants and non-employee directors of the Company and its subsidiaries.
 Awards granted under the 2021 Plan will have such vesting schedules and other terms as determined by the Compensation Committee and stock options and stock appreciation rights have a maximum term of 10 years from the grant date.
 No further awards can be made under the 2001 Plan following the adoption of the 2021 Plan.
-As of December 31, 2022, there were 1,514,213 shares available for future issuance under the 2021 Plan.
+As of December 31, 2023, there were 1,671,202 shares available for future issuance under the 2021 Plan.

-Options are granted at exercise prices not less than the fair market value (as determined by the Board of Directors) of the Company's common stock on the date of grant.
+Options are granted at exercise prices not less than the fair market value (as determined by the Board of Directors) of our common stock on the date of grant.

-During the years 2008 through December 31, 2022, the Board of Directors authorized the grant of stock options for the purchase of shares of common stock to the employers of certain non-employee directors.
-The options were not granted under the 2001 Plan or the 2021 Plan, but terms are substantially the same as the Company's standard form of option agreement for non-employee directors as they have an exercise price not less than the fair market value on the grant date and vest over 48 months from the date of grant.
+During the years 2008 through the IPO, the Board of Directors authorized the grant of stock options for the purchase of shares of common stock to the employers of certain non-employee directors.
+The options were not granted under the 2001 Plan or the 2021 Plan, but terms are substantially the same as our standard form of option agreement for non-employee directors as they have an exercise price not less than the fair market value on the grant date and vest over 48 months from the date of grant.